rdelhommer/community-net/README.md

     // returns all users in the database
   }

-  function getSubNetworkForUser(user, onSuccessCallback, onErrorCallback) {
+  // user param is a member of the array returned from the getUsers function on this interface function getSubNetworkForUser(user, onSuccessCallback, onErrorCallback) {
     // returns all users in a particular user's sub network }

-  function getUsersToHelp(user, onSuccessCallback, onErrorCallback) {
+  // user param is a member of the array returned from the getUsers function on this interface function getUsersToHelp(user, onSuccessCallback, onErrorCallback) {
     // returns all users that a particular user can help }